KondepuSirisha8/Tanslingua-AI-powered-multilanguage-translator/README.md

 **TransLingua: AI-Powered Multi-Language Translator**

 **Project Overview:**
-**TransLingua** is an AI-powered, multi-language translator designed to help users translate text, speech, and speech in real-time across multiple Indian and global languages.
+**TransLingua** is an AI-powered, multi-language translator designed to help users translate text and speech in real-time across multiple Indian and global languages.
 Built using AI and NLP technologies, it empowers students, travelers, and professionals by providing accessible, context-aware translations with speech and text support.

 **Features:**
 ✅ Translate text, speech in real-time